Causal Inference in Randomized Trials with Partial Clustering: Methods

 \subsection{Causal models representing the data generating process}

-In the following, we specify hierarchical causal models to formally represent the three trial designs, shown in Figure~\ref{designs}.
+In the following, we specify hierarchical causal models to formally represent the three trial designs shown in Figure~\ref{designs}.
 Throughout, we focus on trials with two arms, but our results naturally generalize to trials with more arms.
-Throughout, we use ``participants'' to the describe the units that might be grouped or ungrouped before or after randomization.
-However, these units might represent larger groups themselves, such as the districts in SEARCH-IPT.
-We use ``participants'' for simplicity and to highlight the relationship to IRGTTs.
+Throughout, we use ``participants'' or ``individuals" to the describe the units that might be grouped or ungrouped before or after randomization.
+We first introduce the notation and refer the reader to Appendix~\ref{app:notation} for a notation compendium.
+Throughout, individuals are indexed by $i$ and clusters by $j$.
+Un-bolded text (e.g., $W_{ij}, A_j$) is used for variables defined for a single individual or single cluster.
+Bold type with a subscript (e.g., $\mathbf{W}_j$) is used for variables collected across multiple individuals in a cluster.
+Bold type with a superscript (e.g., $\mathbf{W}^J, \mathbf{A}^J$) is used for variables collected across multiple clusters in a trial.